- 2 cups of dandelion flower petals with green head pinched off

 Pick flowers, rinse in sink of cold water and 2 tablespoons of vinegar.
 Rinse and pat dry.
 Place in soup pot and cover with 4 cups of water.
 Bring to boil and simmer for 5 to 10 minutes.
 Cool and place in fridge overnight (up to 24 hours).

-Take out dandelions out of fridge and stain infused water into a container.
-Press flowers to get the most of your infusion.
-Place flowers in compost and put infused water into pot on stove.
+Strain dandelion flowers out of liquid and press flowers to get the most of your infusion.
+Place flowers in compost and heat infusion.
 If you are using sugar add water to bring liquid up to 4 cups.

 Measuring liquid using honey instead of sugar: